solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 2. On the **SQL pool** resource screen, select **Transparent data encryption** from the left menu.
    ![On the SQL pool resource screen, Transparent data encryption is selected from the menu.](media/lab5_sqlpoolresourcetransparentdataencryptionmenu.png)

-3. If your SQL Pool is not currently taking advantage of TDE, slide the **Data encryption** slider to the **ON** position, and select **Save**.
+3. This is where you see if your database is taking advantage of TDE.
+For the sake of time, we will **leave TDE off**.

     ![On the SQL Pool Transparent Data Encryption screen, the Data Encryption toggle is set to the ON position and the Save button is highlighted in the toolbar.](media/lab5_sqlpoolenabletdeform.png)

-> **Note**: This operation can take several minutes to complete.
-You will not be able to the next exercise until this operation is completed.

 ## Exercise 3 - Securing Azure Synapse Analytics workspace data